Nash — AI Seller Agent for Modern Storefronts

 Each entry includes name, domain, tagline, categories, sample product names, and the date added.
 The tag set converges over time; standard categories today: appliances, electronics, furniture, fashion, fitness, books, home, office, etc.

-This single file is the matchmaking layer between stores and shoppers.
+This single file is the matchmaking layer between Nash-enabled stores and the AI agents shopping on customers' behalf.
 Without it, shoppers need to know URLs by hand.
-With it, they ask the AI agent and get answers.
+With it, they ask the AI and get answers.

 7. MCP Server Registry entry